-The subject site is in an agricultural area, between SR 65 and Road 216 and 2.88 acres in size, so not agriculturally viable.
+The subject site is in an agricultural area, between SR 65 and Road 216.
+However, it is 2.88 acres in size, so not agriculturally viable.
+The site is not on a bluff or hillside with rocky outcroppings, and not likely to contain artifacts.
 Therefore, zero (0) points are allocated.